• Skip to primary navigation

 • Keep them on the serving plate.

 • Top with 2-3 tablespoon of rabdi.
-Garnish with almonds and pistachios slivers, and dried rose petals, and serve immediately.
+Garnish with almonds and pistachios slivers, and dried rose petals.
+Serve immediately.

 Video